Skip to content

 def apply(self, ctx):

-df = ctx.datasets["routes.txt"]
+df = ctx.output["routes.txt"]

 # ... modify df ...

-ctx.datasets["routes.txt"] = df
+ctx.output["routes.txt"] = df

 Most of the time you'll use builtins (pre-built Step subclasses) or the @step decorator rather than subclassing Step directly.